SamJones329/laser_stereo_system/README.md

 Undergraduate thesis work on underwater active stereo.

 # Calibration [WIP]
-`calibrate_laser.py` in the `src` directory contains a script for extracting extrinsic parameters of the laser relative to a given camera with known instric parameters (camera matrix and distortion coefficients).
+`calibrate_laser.py` in the `src` directory contains a script for extracting extrinsic parameters of the laser relative to a given rectified images and the camera matrix.

 Currently, this file will extract the homography of a chessboard plane in frame and identify continguous laser patches in the image.